Tips for Explaining the News to Your Kids: When Is It Too Much?

 Even adults will tell you that the 24-hour news cycle has become a source of stress for some.
 The constant coverage of traumatic events, coupled with the competitive media’s temptation to sensationalize for the sake of ratings, can wear us down emotionally.
 The repetitive images and talk of terrorism, natural disasters and other scary things can make them seem larger than life and much closer than they actually are.

 So if it’s hard for us, what does it do to our children?
 We have to be the gate-keepers for our kids when it comes to all types of media--even the news.
-Protecting them from information that’s too stressful for their stage of mental and emotional development is essential.
+Protecting them from information that’s too stressful for their stage of mental and emotional development is essential or else anxiety will increase in your children.
 Here are some things to consider for every age group.

 Children under 7.